ashdavies/talks/2024/04/refactoring-and-test-fakes/refactoring-and-test-fakes.md

 ^ Extreme coding practices intentionally takes best practices to an extreme level

-^ Some consider it to be a poor use of time, need to go quick and fix later (shortsighted)
+^ Some consider it to be a poor use of time, instead need to go quick and fix later (shortsighted)

 ^ Even if not used all the time, very helpful to practice and improve your ability as an engineer